OakAndClay/plutus-pioneers-notes/week07/StateMachineNotes.md

 Let's take a look at some of the functions for StateMachine.hs

 * `GameDatum`
-  * includes a second constructor called finished to represent the final state of the state machine.
+  * includes a second constructor called `Finished` to represent the final state of the state machine.
     * It will not include a UTXO.
     * We need it for the state machine to work.
   * The deffinition of equality for `GameDatum` needs to include the `Finished` constructor.